DPRIYATHAM/DigitalDemocracy-DD/README.md

-# Digital Democarcy - DD
+# Digital Democracy - DD
 *Empowering the Future of Voting*

 ## Problem Statement